ONSdigital/eq-concourse-peformance-testing/README.md

 Pipeline | Schedule | Notes |
 --- | --- | --- |
 daily-test | 3 AM every day | Deploys infrastructure required to carry out a performance test using eq-survey-runner-benchmark for which the outputs are stored in a GCS bucket.
 Once complete the infrastructure is torn down ready for the next scheduled test. stress-test | Manually triggered | Deploys infrastructure required to carry out a stress test using eq-survey-runner-benchmark for which the outputs are stored in a GCS bucket.
-Once complete the infrastructure is torn down.

 #### Deployment process